BrMacCath/LearnProgramming/Programming_Notes/Scripts/Week_2 Rust/Week_2 Thoughts(Rust).md

 In Obsidian templater we get access to tp automatically.
 An issue I have is that I don't know what this object really is?
 I assume it is an object in programming and there are methods attached to it but I could be completely wrong.
 My misunderstanding cost me a lot of time as when creating new files with tp, it effects the note you are currently on in ways I don't understand.
 I will have to look into this.

 ---
-Topic: The versatility of apis in obsidian templater.
+Topic: The versatility of APIs in obsidian templater.

-The range of plugins for Obisidian is one of its main selling points.
-There are ranges of helpful tools such as Kanaban, dataview, templater, etc that people can find useful.
-One thing I completely underestimated was the utility of apis interacting with each other.
-Using dataview and meta-edit you can create interactive tables that automatically update your files.
+The range of plugins for Obsidian is one of its main selling points.
+There are ranges of helpful tools such as Kanaban, Dataview, templater, etc that people can find useful.
+One thing I completely underestimated was the utility of APIs interacting with each other.
+Using Dataview and meta-edit you can create interactive tables that automatically update your files.
 ## Blender

 Topic: Smaller sections

+A massive mistake I made the first time when building my first video is that I had large video sections to build the end video.
+I am now building smaller video sections and then stitching them together at the end.
 ## Animation

 Topic: For loops in Manim.

----

-Topic: The versatility of
+I knew that Manim allowed for animations to be created in a programmatic way.
+I knew that this allowed for small changes to be easy enough to program.
+One thing I did not realise was how useful for loops would be in Manim.
+For the script [[Compounding data types(Rust)|compounding data types]], I needed to make an animation that put a numbers beside letters one after the other.
+This ended up as a for loop that was a lot easier to build than I expected.

 ## Miscellaneous

 Topic: Drafts are amazing!

+English was never my strong point in secondary school and I did not try to do many drafts of my work.
+Honestly I regret this now as I can see how much they show the flaws in my writing.
+It may take me time to fix these issues but if I never even notice them I have no hope of correcting them.

 ---

 Topic: Process is key.

+Doing this project involves me using a lot of skills that I don't have much experience in such as video editing,

 ---

 Topic: Automate boring.

+When building this project, I tried to follow some writing processes in order to improve my writing.
+This meant having to process a lot of sentences, examine them individually and then tie them together again at the end for each script (including this one).
+To do this on paper, this can be a little bit tedious but on a computer this was especially aggravating.
+Fortunately, as I am using Obsidian so I can make use of plugins such as templater that can add, alter and remove a lot of files.
+Furthermore, it became really interesting to actually automate the process.

 ---